-While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide you with the whole picture.
+While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide the whole picture.

 It's crucial to check if a mortgage offers features that could help you to reduce the amount of interest you pay and settle your home loan faster - such as offset accounts and redraw facilities.